JanHerca/urantiapedia-backup/en/book/Henry_Fairfield_Osborn/Men_of_the_Old_Stone_Age/Preface.md

 This question is closely related to that of the antiquity of the oldest implements shaped by the human hand.
 Here again I have adopted an opinion opposed by some of the highest authorities, but supported by others, namely, that the earliest of these undoubted handiworks occur relatively late in the Pleistocene, namely, about 125,000 years ago.
 Since the Piltdown man was found in association with such implements, it is at once seen that the two questions hang together.

 This work represents the co-operation of many specialists on a single, very complex problem.
 I am not in any sense an archaeologist, and in this important and highly technical field I have relied cluefly upon the work of Hugo Obermaier and of Dechelette in the Lower Palaeolithic, and of Henri Breuil in the Upper Palaeolithic.
 Through the courtesy of Doctor Obermaier I had the privilege of watching the exploration of the wonderful grotto of Castillo, in northern Spain, which affords a unique and almost complete sequence of the industries of the entire Old Stone Age.
 This visit and that to the cavern of Altamira, with its wonderful frescoed ceiling, were in themselves a liberal education in the prehistory of man.
-With the Abbe Breuil I visited all the old camping stations of Upper Palaeolithic times in Dordogne and noted with wonder and admiration his detection of all the fime gradations of invention which separate the flint-makers of that period.
+With the Abbé Breuil I visited all the old camping stations of Upper Palaeolithic times in Dordogne and noted with wonder and admiration his detection of all the fime gradations of invention which separate the flint-makers of that period.
 With Professor Cartailhac I enjoyed a broad survey of the Lower <span id="px">[<sup><small>p. x</small></sup>]</span> and Upper Palaeolithic stations and caverns of the Pyrenees region and took note of his learned and spirited comments.
-Here also welfead the prixilege of being with the party who entered for the first time the cavern of Tuc d’Audoubert, with the Comte de Begouen and his sons.
+Here also welfead the prixilege of being with the party who entered for the first time the cavern of Tuc d'Audoubert, with the Comte de Begouen and his sons.

 In the American Museum I have been greatly aided by Mr. Nels C. Nelson, who has reviewed all the archaeological notes and greatly assisted me in the classification of the flint and bone implements which is adopted in this volume.